flow-ai/flowai-api-docs/source/includes/_rtm.md

 # Web socket API
-A real time messaging API that allows you to send and receive messages from Flow.ai in real-time.
+A real time messaging API that allows you to send and receive messages from Flow.ai using websockets.

 ## Audience
-This API is specifically intended for developers looking to interate Flow.ai in a client facing ap.
+The Websocket API is specifically intended for developers looking to integrate Flow.ai in a client facing app.
 For example:

 - Building a custom web chat widget
 - Integrating Flow.ai inside a mobile app